 What is boulangerie?

 A boulangerie is a French bakery that mainly sells bread but may also sell pâtisseries and viennoiseries.
-The bread at a boulangerie must be baked on-site in order to use the title of ‘boulangerie’ in France.
+The bread at a boulangerie must be baked on-site to use the title of ‘boulangerie’ in France.

 Some places sell both Pastry and bread like the photo above, which is a local boulangerie/patisserie in Montpellier that I sometimes pop into.